panzer-planet/Trounce/README.md

 </layouts>
 ```
-The framework them loads the appropriate theme file `dark_blue.php` (in this case) as indicated in the attributes of the top level element **layouts**.
-When `$this->showBlock('header')` is encountered, Trounce renders all the views and other assets found in that block of the layout file.
+The framework them loads the specified theme file `dark_blue.php` (in this case) as indicated in the attributes of the top level element **layouts**.
+When `$this->showBlock('header')` is encountered in the theme, Trounce renders all the views and other assets found in that block of the layout file.
 Trounce effectively utilises something like **MLTBVC** ( Model, Layout, Theme, Block, View, Controller)

 #### What's the advantage of MLTBVC vs MVC?

 The layout file shown above is a simple example including only one action with a single layout.
 If we wanted to add another page to our website we **only specify changes to the default**.
 In other words: any block that is called to render will look in the default layout if it isn't found in it's own layout.
+If nothing at all is specified for the action's layout, trounce assumes it is a non-layout route and renders nothing.
+This is useful for, say, JSON output.
 What this means is, if we wanted to add another page here, all we need to do is add an update for when a different action is called:

 ```
 <?xml version="1.0"?>